 Hit and Run?
 843-839-4111

 Uninsured motorist coverage will activate to protect your interests in these situations.
 Your insurance company will act as if it were the at-fault driver’s insurance company in compensating you.
+These matters can be complicated, however, so it is best to speak with a car accident lawyer near you after you’ve been in an accident.
 Your Myrtle Beach personal injury attorney can file your claim on your own policy.

 Collecting Insurance Benefits Under an Uninsured or Underinsured Motorist Policy